woahbase/alpine-webhook/README.md

 * Default hooks dir is `/etc/webhook/`.

 * config is loaded from `/etc/webhook/hooks.json`, a simple default is provided, edit this file or mount your own.

-* Webhook runs under the user `alpine`.
+The location of the the file can be customized by setting the variable `HOOKSJSON`.

+* To fetch the hooks.json file from a url before start, pass it in the env variable `HOOKSURL`.

 * For custom runtime parametes, pass them in the environment variable `HOOKPARAMS`. (check the defaults in the `makefile`)

 * Checkout the [docs][137] for more information about writing hooks.

+* Webhook runs under the user `alpine`.

 Running `make` starts the service.